Mello – Mindful Social Media

 My bachelor thesis investigates how interface design can support a healthier and more conscious digital consumer behaviour.
-The result is a social media app, that is mindful and respects its users.
+As a result I designed a social media app, that is mindful and respects its users.

 Tools: Adobe XD, Illustrator

-Asking myself why it is so hard for us to change our digital consumer behaviour, I identified three basic causes.
+Asking myself why it is so hard for us to change our digital consumer behaviour, I looked at different literature and studies.
+In the end I identified three basic causes within the interface design.